Kenzi RIBOULET-ZEMOULI

 French/Algerian; based in Barcelona (Spain).

-How to regulate recreational cannabis in accordance with the Single Convention on narcotic drugs, 1961?
 High Compliance, a 142-pages legal study, addresses this question under a renewed perspective, although relying on conservative customary means of treaty interpretation.

 The international drug control Conventions establish the international legal regime for cannabis, but they are silent on “recreational” or “adult use.”
 However, they do include broad exemptions in the case of “other than medical and scientific uses in the context of industry.”
 They are not prohibition treaties, but Framework Conventions on the Control of Some Medicines within the Medical and Pharmaceutical Sectors.
 Shortcomings in the history of the drug control Conventions, and the current hegemony of one particular interpretation (articulated around prohibition), may have impacted our interpretive frames and discouraged legal scholarship from the study of these exemptions for non-medical uses, purposefully added in the treaty.